celinelatulipe/ThinkLikeComputer/_sources/Sequences/DisabmiguatingSquareBrackets.rst

 Disambiguating []: creation vs indexing
 =======================================

-Square brackets ``[]`` are used in quite a few ways in python.
+Square brackets ``[]`` are used in quite a few ways in Python.
 When you're first learning how to use them it may be confusing, but with practice and repetition they'll be easy to incorporate!

 You have currently encountered two instances where we have used square brackets.
 The first is creating lists and the second